TokamakUI/Tokamak/README.md

 }
 ```

-### Why does Gluon use value types and protocols instead of classes?
+### Why does Tokamak use value types and protocols instead of classes?

 Swift developers focused on GUI might be used to classes thanks to abundance of
 class hierarchies in `UIKit` and `AppKit` (although [benefits of composition